AFRICAN AMERICAN CATHOLICS OF THE UNITED STATES DITIGAL IMAGE COLLECTION

 Negro-American Mission Board, and the National Black Sisters Conference.

 [Connect to African American Catholics of the United States Collection]

-ALPHA SIGMA NU RECORDS, 1925-present, 2.4 feet.
+ALPHA SIGMA NU RECORDS, 1925-[ongoing], 2.4 feet.

 Records of the national Jesuit honor society, founded at Marquette University as Alpha Sigma Tau in 1915-16, including constitutions and bylaws, correspondence of officers,

 membership lists, publications, and records of meetings and conventions.
 Included are records of Gamma Pi Epsilon, a national Jesuit honor society for women (also founded at

-Marquette), which merged with Alpha Sigma Nu in
+Marquette), which merged with Alpha Sigma Nu in 1973.

 AMERICA'S FIRST NATIONS CURRICULA COLLECTION, 2000, 0.15 foot (unprocessed).